rajan-code11/ImageTextExtractor/replit.md

 Preferred communication style: Simple, everyday language.
 User is a beginner with app development - needs step-by-step guidance.
+User is using Replit on mobile Android app - needs mobile-specific instructions.

 ## Recent Changes